Installation

 Can I install it myself by self-installation?

 The self-installation of an Aquatiris Sanitation Garden is subject to conditions.
-Follow-up by an Aquatiris professional is mandatory (at least three visits), as is purchasing the parts making up the system from Aquatiris.
+Monitoring by an Aquatiris professional is mandatory (at least three visits), as is purchasing the parts making up the system from Aquatiris.
 The savings are mainly made on the cost of labour.

 Who installs the sanitation?